 Compared to the Marshall design method, Superpave integrates material selection and mix design and uses an entirely different type of compaction.
-Instead of the impact of weighted hammer blows, the Superpave gyratory compactor (SGC) uses a hydraulically powered kneading system with an action much closer to actual field densification of the mix.
+Instead of the impact of weighted hammer blows, the Superpave gyratory compactor (SGC) uses a hydraulically powered kneading system with an action much closer to the actual field densification of the mix.
 The applied force is constant, the number of gyrations can be controlled, and the device produces feedback on the compactibility of the asphalt material.
 Optimum densities developed with the SGC often require less asphalt binder than Marshall methods.

 The first step in the design process is a collection of the environmental and usage information for the project.
 In other words, maximum/minimum temperatures for both air and pavement, along with current and anticipated traffic types and loads.
-Testing and selection criteria for PG binder, combined aggregate requirements, and mixture designed are detailed in AASHTO M 323.
+Testing and selection criteria for PG binder, combined aggregate requirements, and mixture design are detailed in AASHTO M 323.

 Asphalt Binder Performance Grades (PG)